maxhougas/arma1button/README.md

 ## Files
 - _AACREATEARMA.sh: Entrypoint.
 - build.sh: invokes docker build.
-Will attempt to build arma-i using maxhougas/steambox-i:db.
+Will attempt to build arma using maxhougas/steambox:db.
 - cheapinstall.sh installs and links mods and missions.
 Does the jobs of installmods.sh, installmissions.sh, linkmod.sh, and linkkey.sh.
 - creds: contains your actual Steam credentials in plaintext.
 Super-duper secure, never blind or delete this file.
 Not included.
 - dexec.sh: invokes docker exec.
 Can only take a single argument.